VinodiNikeshaniKasthuri/Weather-App/README.md

 Displays current weather conditions (temperature 🌡️, Humidity and wind Speed) for a given location 🌎.
 Allows users to search 🔍 for weather information for any location in the world.

-#  🔎This is location entering  interface.
+# 🔎 This is location entering  interface.
 ![image](https://github.com/VinodiNikeshaniKasthuri/weather-app01/assets/140379202/95051467-8889-4e49-9e50-7020b49d3bd8)